subhadig/subhadig.github.io/_posts/2021-09-10-functional-global-menu-on-xfce-with-appmenu-plugin.md

 comments: true
 ---
 ### Introduction
-So finally after tinkering with it for a while now I finally have got a very much functional global menu working on my Xfce desktop running on Debian 10.
+After tinkering with it for a while now I finally have got a very much functional global menu working on my Xfce4 desktop running on Debian 10.
-In this post I will list the steps I followed to get it configured.
+I will list down the steps I followed to get the global menu configured on my Debian Xfce box in this post.

 ---
 **Table of Contents**